kiboschool/tk-future-proof-with-python/src/future-proof-with-python/try-kibo-onboarding.md

 Discord is our community platform.
 It's where you will get daily announcements, get help from instructors, attend office hours, and learn together with your classmates.
 Once the program starts, all communication from the Kibo team will be through Discord, so joining is mandatory.

 ### Join Kibo School server
-1. If you already have a Discord account, [login in to Discord](https://discord.com/login).
+1. If you already have a Discord account, [login to Discord](https://discord.com/login).
 Otherwise, [create a Discord account](https://discord.com/register?redirect_to=%2Flogin) then check your email to verify your account.
 Be sure to check your spam folder if you don't see the email
 2. **Click here to join the Kibo School Discord server: [https://discord.gg/ngq66X6uRU](https://discord.gg/ngq66X6uRU).**

 If you have trouble signing up for Discord, wait a few hours then try again.